busticated/jsville/packages/timer/README.md

 # `@bust/timer`

-Just a li'l timer object to track and report on the passage of time
+A li'l timer object whose only purpose is to track and report on the unrelenting march of time.

 ## Installation